okoye/leveldb-py/README.md

 - Provides prefix-based iteration (returns iterators that work as if all keys with a shared prefix had the prefix stripped and were dumped into their own database)
+- provides scoped sub-databases (presents a new database wrapper backed by an existing database with all keys prefixed by some prefix)
+- provides range iterators (for idioms like give me all keys between start and end)
+- provides an in-memory db implementation (for faster unit tests)
+- supports snapshots
+- fits in one file
+- requires no compilation